 The Endangered Species Act of 1973 (ESA) provides protection to fish, wildlife and plants whose populations are determined to be threatened or endangered, and associated critical habitat.
 Regulatory action under the ESA is administered by the USFWS and the NOAA.
 The ESA requires federal agencies in consultation with the USFWS, to ensure that federal actions are not likely to adversely affect listed species or result in destruction of critical habitat of listed species.
-Critical habitat, designated by USFWS, consists of the specific areas within the geographical area occupied by a listed species on which are found physical or biological features essential to the conservation of the species and which may require special management considerations or protection.
-It also may consist of specific areas outside the geographical area occupied by a listed species that are determined to be essential for the conservation of that species.
+Critical habitat, designated by USFWS, consists of the specific areas within the geographical area occupied by a listed species on which are found physical or biological features essential to the conservation of the specific areas outside the geographical area occupied by a listed species that are determined to be essential for the conservation of that species.